-Figure S2a: a-b) Bromine stack tuned to the $\delta^{18}$ O of East-Asian speleothems using Analyseries software (Paillard et al., 1996).
+Figure S2a: a-b) Bromine stack tuned to the δ^{18} O of East-Asian speleothems using Analyseries software (Paillard et al., 1996).
 Dash lines indicate the control points used to transfer the continental age scale of speleothems records to the marine records (i.e. bromine stack).
 The first age model and this new age model show very good consistency (Fig. S3b).
-Divergence occurs only between 50 000 and 80 000 yrs (Fig. S3b). c-d) Comparison between the bromine stack (summer Indian monsoon), Antarctic (EDML) and Greenland (NGRIP) $\delta^{18}$ Oice records.
+Divergence occurs only between 50 000 and 80 000 yrs (Fig. S3b). c-d) Comparison between the bromine stack (summer Indian monsoon), Antarctic (EDML) and Greenland (NGRIP) δ^{18} Oice records.
+The structure of the bromine record is in better agreement with -EDML that with NGRIP, particularly for the interval 16-40 kyr.
+This illustrates the important role of southern hemisphere climate variability on Indian summer monsoon dynamic.

-Figure S2b: Comparison between the first age model ( $^{14}$ C and GEs) of the bromine stack (old ages) and the new age model based on the correlation with the East Asian speleothems millennial events (new ages).
+Figure S2b: Comparison between the first age model (14 C and GEs) of the bromine stack (old ages) and the new age model based on the correlation with the East Asian speleothems millennial events (new ages).
 Between 0 and ~50 000 yrs the two age models show and excellent relationship.
 Significant differences occur between ~50 000 and 80 000 yrs, with younger ages for the new age model, and are probably due to the low amount of control points on the first age model for this time interval (Figs. 2, S1 and S3).